VBID Model Hospice Benefit Component Quick Links:

 If a national parent organization is participating, are all of its plans nationally participating?

-Just because an MA plan that is part of a large national MAO participates in the Hospice Benefit Component of the VBID Model does not mean that all of the MA plans for that MAO are participating.
-Visit this page to confirm if a particular plan is participating.
+Just because an MA plan that is part of a large national Medicare Advantage Organization (MAO) participates in the Hospice Benefit Component of the VBID Model does not mean that all of the MA plans for that MAO are participating.
+Visit this resource page to confirm if a particular plan is participating.

 If there is no participating plan in my service area, can I still be impacted by the Hospice Benefit Component of the VBID Model?

-You should plan to check your patients’ Medicare enrollment and coverage, and identify whether they are enrolled in a participating plan, prior to providing services or billing your Medicare Administrative Contractor on or after the start of the calendar year.
-If you provide hospice services to a patient enrolled in a participating plan, you should send all notices and claims to both the participating plan (for payment) and the Medicare Contractor (for informational and operational processing and monitoring).
+You should plan to check your patients’ Medicare enrollment and coverage, and identify whether they are enrolled in a participating plan, prior to providing services or billing your Medicare Administrative Contractor on or after the beginning of a plan's participation in the Hospice Benefit Component.
+If you provide hospice services to a patient enrolled in a participating plan who elected hospice on or after a plan began participating in the Hospice Benefit Component of the VBID Model, you should send all notices and claims to both the participating plan (for payment) and the Medicare Contractor (for informational and operational processing and monitoring).
 You can use the same Original Medicare forms to send to both.